nesmomik/MovieBrain/README.md

 # The MovieBrain

-A simple movie database project with Open Movie Database API access. w CLI controlled but with a live browser view.
+A simple movie database project with Open Movie Database API access.
+CLI controlled but with a live browser view.

 Install by executing '''git clone https://github.com/nesmomik/MovieBrain.git''' in a terminal.